dfilatov/vidom-css-animation-group/README.md

 ## How to use

-This module provides two components: CSSTransitionGroup and CSSAnimationGroup.
+This module provides two components: CssTransitionGroup and CssAnimationGroup.
 If you animation is based on CSS transition, you should use the first one, or if you use CSS animation then use the second one.

-### CSSTransitionGroup
+### CssTransitionGroup

-CSSTransitionGroup supports following pairs of attributes:
+CssTransitionGroup supports following pairs of attributes:

 #### Appearing phase
 CSS-classes which are set for each child after group has been mounted.